loganbek/streamline-tools/SECURITY.md

 ## Reporting a Vulnerability

-Please report any vulnerabilities to loganbek@gmail.com
+Please report any vulnerabilities to logan@bekconsulting.info